cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 <!-- theme: warning -->

-> Contrary to places, for organizers we advice to only search for the `name` and to not include a search on `postalCode` (since this is an optional field for organizers).
+> For organizers we advice to only search for the `name` and to not include a search on `postalCode` (since this is an optional field for organizers).

 **response**